-Applicants must file a new FAFSA each year of enrollment.
-Applicants can complete the FAFSA online at the following Internet address: https://fafsa.gov/.
+Applicants must file a new FAFSA for each year of enrollment.
+Applicants can complete the FAFSA online at the following Internet address: studentaid.gov/h/apply-for-aid/fafsa.

 Awards may vary from year to year based on changes in circumstances and availability of funds.
 To be eligible for ongoing assistance, a student must be maintaining satisfactory academic progress at UNCSA.
 A student is not eligible for financial assistance if a refund of federal grant aid is owed or the student is in default on a federal loan.